Skip to main content

 If I become disabled at 62, should I just go ahead and file for early retirement?

-Hotton advises against it, since taking early retirement permanently reduces your benefit.
+Teague advises against it, since taking early retirement permanently reduces your benefit.

 The SSDI application process can take several months.
 What if I need money now?

-“Start the application for SSDI and wait as the application goes through the channels of review,” Hotton advises.
+“Start the application for SSDI and wait as the application goes through the channels of review,” Teague advises.
 “If during that time money is needed, then apply for early retirement.
 SSA will reimburse in a back payment the higher amounts under SSDI when approved.”

 Can I get survivor benefits if I’m collecting SSDI?